brandontlocke/downloadingamerica/readme.md

 ## Limitations & Notes
 This is set up to print OCR in English.
 If you're looking for a different language, replace `ocr_eng` with the language of your choice.
 If any pages in your results do not have `ocr_eng`, they will be added to `metadata.csv` with "notext" as the filename.
 It will not create a text file for the page.

 Sometimes there is an issue with encoding the ocr_eng text (this seems to be more of an issue on Windows than Mac OS X).
-I'm trying to sort that one out.

 The metadata for city, county, and state only print the first value in the record—this could be a problem if there are multiple city/county/states for the page, or if the first value isn't the information you're looking for.
 In testing, I only came across papers with single values, but that is probably not universal.